pantheon-systems/wp_launch_check/README.md

 # WP Launch Check
 WP Launch Check is an extension for WP-CLI designed for Pantheon.io customers.
-While designed initially for the Pantheon dashboard it is intended to be fully usuable outside of Pantheon.
+While designed initially for the Pantheon dashboard it is intended to be fully usable outside of Pantheon.

 To use WP Launch Check simply run the ```wp launchcheck <subcommand>``` command like you would any other WP-CLI command.

 For more information about WP-CLI you can visit [their github page](https://github.com/wp-cli/wp-cli).

-WP Launch Check should be consider in "BETA".
+WP Launch Check should be considered in "BETA".
 Many of the checks have still not been tested in the wild.
 If you experience a problem please open an issue.

 ## Available commands